Checking API Access

 Granting permissions via RBAC

-granting permissions to only create podskubectl create clusterrole createpods --verb=create --resource=pods
+clusterrole granting permissions to only create podskubectl create clusterrole createpods --verb=create --resource=pods

 clusterrole.rbac.authorization.k8s.io/createpods created

-kubectl create clusterrolebinding createpods --clusterrole=createpods --user=jane
+clusterrolebinding to bind the clusterrole with user janekubectl create clusterrolebinding createpods --clusterrole=createpods --user=jane

 clusterrolebinding.rbac.authorization.k8s.io/createpods created